 - Super Fast Ferry Ventures ferries have an air-conditioned cabin and on board toilets.

-Use the Search Form below to find your tickets from Langkawi to Penang.
+Use the Search Box below to buy your tickets from Langkawi to Penang.

 Kuah Jetty in Langkawi

-Super Fast Ferry services to Penang depart from Kuah Jetty in Langkawi.
+Super Fast Ferry services from Langkawi to Penang Island depart from Kuah Jetty in Langkawi.

 Penang Ferry Terminal

-Ferry services from Langkawi arrive at Penang Ferry Terminal in George Town.
+Ferry services from Langkawi to Penang Island arrive at Penang Ferry Terminal, also known as Sweetenham Pier, in George Town.

 About Food in Penang